andrelramos/django_bootstrap_calendar/README.md

     class Exemple(BootstrapCalendarModel):
         img = models.ImageField(upload_to='imagens_upload/', null=True, blank=True)

 With above code, you earn all atributes necessary to work with bootstrap_calendar and an extra field named img.
+Now you are prepared to build a rest API as specified by bootstrap_calendar project (More details: https://github.com/Serhioromano/bootstrap-calendar#feed-url)